Code-Institute-Submissions/milestone-project-one-8/README.md

 Images were taken from [Pexels](https://www.pexels.com/) and also [Adobe Stock](https://stock.adobe.com/ie/).

+The team photo was supplied by my brother.

-[Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality
+[Tinypng](https://tinypng.com/) was used to compress images from high res state to maintain quality.

 ### Acknowledgements

 Stack Overflow was used to edit the default bootstrap4 navbar and the link can be found [here](https://stackoverflow.com/questions/42586729/bootstrap-4-change-hamburger-toggler-color)

+Stack Overflow was also referenced to implement the hover effect of the images in the about services page and can be found [here](https://stackoverflow.com/questions/22675760/text-over-image-using-css-transitions)

+The codeinstitute example site by Haley Schafer inspired the layout design and that page can be found [here](https://www.haleyschafer.com/)

+The codeinsitute example cv mini project inspired the contact and get quote page and also the social media icons.